Complete and competitive financial markets in a complex world: Competitive Complete Markets.

-But then, $\sum_{1\le n\le N}(1/N)\rho(f_{\alpha_n}) > \delta$ while $\rho\big(\sum_{1\le n\le N}(1/N)f_{\alpha_n}\big) \le 1/N$ so that $\ma(\rho)=1$.
 Thus, in the case under consideration $\ma(\rho)=1$.
-Let us also remark that in the probabilistic approach, in which $\Neg_*$ coincides with the collection of null sets of some {\it a priori} given probability, the existence of the collection $\{A_\alpha:\alpha\in\mathfrak A\}$ above is not possible \footnote{ In mathematics the condition that no uncountable, pairwise disjoint collection of non empty sets may be given, is known as the {\it countable chain} (CC) condition and was first formulated by Maharam \cite{maharam}.
-See the comments in \cite{JMAA_2019}.
-It is clear that in the following statement the collection $\{A_\alpha:\alpha\in\mathfrak A\}$ may be chosen to meet a weaker condition, namely that the pairwise intersections are negligible sets. }.
+Under the classical probabilistic assumptions, the existence of the collection $\{A_\alpha:\alpha\in\mathfrak A\}$ described above is not possible \footnote{ In the theory of Boolean algebras the condition that no uncountable, pairwise disjoint collection of non empty sets may be given, is known as the {\it countable chain} (CC) condition and was first formulated by Maharam \cite{maharam}.
+See the comments in \cite{JMAA_2019}. }.

-\begin{lemma} Assume the existence of uncountably many, pairwise disjoint non negligible sets.
-Then for each market $(\Xa,\ge_*,\pi)$ (and with $\inf\emp=1$),